 - Find a sponsor inside your organization.
 Sell the benefits of digitalization, not the technology.

 - Start small, with a proof of concept.
-Then extend to program at a pace that suits your organizational capability.
-Digitalize processes that are based on emails or manual forms.
+Then extend to a program at a pace that suits your organizational capability.
+Digitalize processes that are based on emails or manual forms using your ITS tool.
 If you fix the biggest pain points first – such as those 37 different email addresses for HR questions – the benefits of digitalization are easier to demonstrate.

 - Create a self-service portal.
 It might be technology but pay great attention to customer experience!